hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/indy-vdr.md

             </td>
             <td>
                 - Indy Vdr Proxy with multiple ledger support and DID Resolution API (based on Indy Vdr's `PoolResolver`)
-- Refresh (after initial refresh) is not yet working.
 - I've included a dockerfile for a node-pool based on Indicio's indy-node branch with the did:indy implementation  (HT @dbluhm).
 This pool is now used for the integration tests in indy-vdr's did-indy branch.

 ## Usage